Bugoy Cariño

-Rogel Kyle Cariño Jr. (born September 3, 2002), popularly known as Bugoy Cariño, is a Filipino actor and dancer.
+Rogel Kyle "Bugoy" Cariño Jr. (born September 3, 2002) is a Filipino actor and dancer.
 He joined Star Circle Kid Quest, a television search for young talented kids in 2009, and emerged as the winner.
 Since then, he has appeared in numerous television shows, films, and endorsed several local brands in the Philippines.

 Early life

 Rogel Kyle Cariño Jr. was born on September 3, 2002, to a Roman Catholic family in Gen. Mariano Alvarez, Philippines.

 At the age of 4, Cariño has expressed an interest in dancing.
 He has joined several dance contests in different barangays, and has been a member of a local hip hop dance crew, Higher Level.
 This has enabled him to appear in numerous commercials.

 Career

-In 2009, he joined the third season of ABS-CBN's Star Circle Quest which was hosted by Ai-Ai de las Alas and Ruffa Gutierrez.
+In 2009, he joined the third season of ABS-CBN's Star Circle Quest which was hosted by Ai-Ai delas Alas and Ruffa Gutierrez.
 At the end of the competition, he was proclaimed as the winner of the said search.

 After winning the child artist search, he became a regular cast of the award-winning children gag show, Goin' Bulilit.
 Since then, he has appeared in several shows in ABS-CBN.
 In 2012, he starred as the main protagonist in E-Boy.
 He is also a star magic talent of ABS-CBN's Star Magic.